johnson70630/FiNN-AI/README.md

 This project implements an AI-powered financial news analysis system that collects and processes financial news, social media data, and financial terms to provide intelligent responses to user queries using a RAG (Retrieval-Augmented Generation) system.

 ## Features
-- Real-time financial news data collection
+- Real-time financial news data collection and analysis
+- Hourly automated scraping with exponential backoff and retry mechanisms
+- Stock price data retrieval and technical analysis
+- Stock impact analysis (which stocks are affected by news)
 - Social media sentiment analysis for financial markets
-- Financial knowledge base integration
+- Financial knowledge base with terminology and definitions
+- Multi-page Streamlit interface:
+  - Market Analysis dashboard with stock charts
+  - Dark-themed chat interface with AI assistant
-- Advanced RAG implementation for accurate responses
+- Advanced RAG implementation with structured reasoning chains
-- Embeddings-based search and retrieval
+- Embeddings-based semantic search and retrieval
 - SQLite database for data persistence
+- Direct retrieval of most recent news with AI-generated summaries

 ## Prerequisites
 - Python 3.8 or higher